construction calculator

 Deep dive

-This mortar calculator estimates volume and bag counts from wall area, joint thickness, units per square foot, and coverage per bag.
-Enter your wall dimensions and coverage to size mortar orders confidently.
+This mortar calculator estimates mortar volume and bag counts from wall dimensions, joint thickness, units per square foot, and coverage per bag so you can size mortar orders more confidently.

 FAQs

-What if my joints are thinner or thicker than 3/8"?
+What if my joints are significantly thinner or thicker than 3/8"?

 Related calculators